2022 United States gubernatorial elections: Maryland

-Incumbent Governor Larry Hogan, the two-term Republican, was term-limited and could not seek re-election to a third consecutive term.
+Incumbent governor Larry Hogan, the two-term Republican, was term-limited and could not seek a third consecutive term.

 The Democratic and Republican primaries were held on July 19, with state delegate Dan Cox securing the Republican nomination, while author and former nonprofit CEO Wes Moore won the Democratic nomination.
 Political observers gave Moore a strong chance of defeating Cox in the general election in this reliably Democratic state where Democrats outnumber Republicans 2-to-1.
 Shortly after polls closed, several national news organizations called the election for Moore.
 Moore became the first African-American governor of Maryland after being sworn in on January 18, 2023.

 This race was also one of six Republican-held governorships up for election in 2022 in a state carried by Joe Biden in the 2020 presidential election, and one of three that voted for Biden by double-digits.
 Moore flipped six counties that had voted for Hogan in 2018, and his electoral strength largely came from densely populated Prince George's County and Baltimore, where he improved on the margins of 2018 Democratic nominee Ben Jealous by roughly 20 percent.
 Moore's margin of victory was the highest of any gubernatorial candidate in the state since William Donald Schaefer in 1986.